 What makes a blizzard different from an ordinary snowstorm?

-There are three criteria a snow storm must reach to become an official blizzard.
+There are three criteria a snow storm must reach to become an official blizzard, and the amount of snowfall isn't one of them.

-First of all, it has to be snowing hard enough to reduce the visibility to less than 1/4 of a mile.
+First, it has to snow hard enough to reduce the visibility to less than 1/4 of a mile.
 That's just over 1,000 feet or roughly three football fields.

-Second, the wind has not to be just blowing but howling.
+Second, the wind does not just blow but howls.
 The National Weather Service doesn't consider it an official blizzard until wind gusts reach at least 35 mph.

 Put all three together, and you have an official blizzard.
-Temperature and snowfall amounts are not considered in the definition, but you can surmise that both will also be a significant factor in any blizzard.
+Temperature and snowfall amounts are not considered in the definition, but you can surmise that both will also be a significant factor in most blizzards.

 Heavy snow combined with strong wind will also create large snowdrifts that can bury wind-exposed landscape parts under feet of snow.
-The great blizzard of 1966 reportedly had snowdrifts of 30-40 feet in the Northern Plains leading to this incredible photo taken in North Dakota:
+The great blizzard of 1966 reportedly had snowdrifts of 30-40 feet in the Northern Plains leading to this incredible photo taken in North Dakota — though it's believed the worker was standing next to a shorter utility pole next to a train track, not a standard height telephone or power pole.

 And intense blizzards that bring near whiteout conditions can make travel extremely treacherous.
 Those caught outside, especially in rugged, mountainous terrain, can become disoriented and lost.